 The ECCG adopted an Opinion on the Clean Energy Package.
 The Commission shall notify the members of its publication.

+BEUC suggested to the Commission to share the ECCG opinion with the legislators.

 Citizens Energy Forum

 Every year the Citizens Energy Forum takes place in London.
 The Commission gave feedback from Forum that was held from 30-31 May 2017.
 For the benefit of the members who were not present the Commission gave a synopsis of the main conclusions: